Is a Correction Looming Ahead for Destination XL Group Inc. (DXLG)

 DXLG’s Market Performance

-DXLG stocks went up by 2.75% for the week, with a monthly jump of 40.77% and a quarterly performance of 14.14%, while its annual performance rate touched -71.77%.
-The volatility ratio for the week stands at 14.08% while the volatility levels for the past 30 days are set at 12.41% for Destination XL Group Inc..
-The simple moving average for the period of the last 20 days is 13.47% for DXLG stocks with a simple moving average of -10.24% for the last 200 days.
+DXLG stocks went down by -3.63% for the week, with a monthly jump of 25.55% and a quarterly performance of 16.45%, while its annual performance rate touched -74.03%.
+The volatility ratio for the week stands at 9.77% while the volatility levels for the past 30 days are set at 12.72% for Destination XL Group Inc..
+The simple moving average for the period of the last 20 days is -2.33% for DXLG stocks with a simple moving average of -15.43% for the last 200 days.

 Analysts’ Opinion of DXLG